-How easy is that?
-This baked eggs method has shaved precious minutes off getting breakfast or brunch on the table for my family, and I appreciate every last one of them.
+How easy is that?!
+This baked eggs method has shaved precious minutes off getting breakfast or brunch on the table for my family, and I appreciate every last second.

 While we often just eat our baked eggs as is, you could top them with any of the following either before or after cooking:

 - shredded cheese

 - precooked meats — chopped ham, crumbled bacon, chopped prosciutto, etc.

 - minced fresh herbs — chives, rosemary, basil, etc.

 - toasted bread crumbs